felselva/mathc/README.md

 [![Build Status](https://travis-ci.org/ferreiradaselva/mathc.svg?branch=master)](https://travis-ci.org/ferreiradaselva/mathc)

+Important: MATHC version 2 is currently under development with improvements.
+You can check out on branch `mathc2`.

 MATHC is a simple math library for 2D and 3D game programming.
 It contains implementations for:

 - 2D vectors